luisdelaye/CurSa/README.md

 ## Create the files for Microreact
 -----

 If you would like to visualize the above sequences in [Microreact](https://microreact.org/showcase) follow these instructions.
-First, you will need the metadata file created above (metadata.sampled.tsv) and three files from Nextstrain (lat_longs.tsv, aligned.fasta, tree_raw.nwk).
-Copy the ncov/defaults/lat_longs.tsv file to your working directory and change its name to lat_longs.e1.tsv.
+First, you will need the metadata file created above (sampled_metadata.tsv) and three files from Nextstrain (lat_longs.tsv, aligned.fasta, tree_raw.nwk).
+Make a copy of the lat_longs.tsv file to the name lat_longs.e1.tsv.
 Open this file with a text editor and at the bottom of it, add the following:

 ```
 region	Africa	4.070194	21.824559